Conor Benn: Benn vs. Eubank Jr. II

-Benn won the rematch via unanimous decision in a dominant performance, knocking Eubank down twice in the final round.
-The judges scored the bout 119–107, 116–110, and 118–108 all in favour of Benn.
 Following the fight, Benn played down the chances of a trilogy fight, saying "This is the end of the Benn-Eubank saga.
 Over.
 Chris has twins coming and I have my boy, but this ends here".
 He also voiced his intention to drop back down to welterweight and challenge for a world title in that division.
+According to CompuBox, Benn was busier and accurate, landing 173 of 426 punches (40%), with 70 of them targeting the body.
+Eubank landed 68 of 365 (19%).
+Eubank averaged 6 punches landed per round, compared to the first fight where he averaged 31 punches.